Open-Debin/Emotion-FAN/data/txt/readme.md

-The directory structure of this file should look like below:
+The files' directories under this path should look like below:

 ./Emotion-FAN/data/txt <br>
 ├── afew_eval.txt <br>